The first step to fighting stonewalling?

 Think of these as starting points for the creation of an island of peace within yourself.
 You can return to this place again and again, whenever you like.

-Your (and your partner’s) mental health play a large role in determining the health of your relationship.
+Your (and your partner’s) mental health plays a large role in determining the health of your relationship.
 Don’t forget to take care of yourselves!

 Devote enough time and energy to self care (getting enough sleep, nutrition, exercise, time for pursuit of your passions), and watch the frequency and intensity of fights between the two of you drop dramatically.